What is Small Claims Court?

 On this page, you will find a sample small claims court case initiated in Provincial small claims court that outlines the steps involved in the small claims court process.
 For more information about any of the steps along the way, see the other guides in this series.
 They are listed at the end of this guide.
 For answers to particular problems or questions, read the small claims court rules or seek legal advice.

-Note: From time to time, the Ministry of Justice and the Provincial Court run pilot projects to
+Note: From time to time, the Ministry of Attorney General and the Provincial Court run pilot projects to

 explore ways to improve the small claims court.
 If the registry where your case is filed is running a pilot project, it might not follow the process in this guide.
 You can find more information about the pilots underway on the Government of BC website under Small Claims Court .